xuebingwu/tfams/README.md

 optional arguments:
-  -h, --help            show this help message and exit --analysis ANALYSIS   combination of frameshift, utr, lncrna, or intron separated by comma (no space).
-Default: frameshift,utr,lncrna,intron
+  -h, --help            show this help message and exit --analysis ANALYSIS   combination of frameshift, utr, lncrna, or intron separated by comma (no space) --output-dir OUTPUT_DIR
-  --output-dir OUTPUT_DIR
                         Output folder name.
 Default: same as input --transcriptome TRANSCRIPTOME
-                        Path to transcriptome fasta file --proteome PROTEOME   Path to proteome fasta file --template-xml TEMPLATE_XML
+                        Path to transcriptome fasta file.
+See README for details --proteome PROTEOME   Path to proteome fasta file --template-xml TEMPLATE_XML
                         A template xml file